aws-samples/hive-emr-on-eks/README.md

       }
     ],
     "monitoringConfiguration": {
-      "persistentAppUI": "ENABLED",
       "s3MonitoringConfiguration": {"logUri": "s3://'$S3BUCKET'/elasticmapreduce/emr-containers"}}}'
 ```
-In this case, we are connecting to the standalone HMS `thrift://hive-metastore:9083` that is running in the same namespace `emr`.
-To makde the SparkSQL/HiveSQL work with EMR on EKS, we need to replace the following attributes:
+In this case, we are connecting to the standalone HMS `thrift://hive-metastore:9083` that is running in a k8s pod in the namespace `emr`.
+To execute Hive sql scripts with EMR on EKS, just replace these attributes in the submission script:
  -  change from `sparkSubmitJobDriver` to `sparkSqlJobDriver`
  -  change from `sparkSubmitParameters` to `sparkSqlParameters`